Elizabethtown High School: History

 Elizabethtown High School was founded in 1908.
 The first building used by Elizabethtown High School was the Elizabethtown Graded School Building, which served elementary school to high school.
 It was built in 1816, and demolished around 1914.

 The second Elizabethtown High School building was built in 1914 at a cost of $23,000.
 It opened in 1915, and in 1923 a gymnasium and auditorium was added to the school building at a cost of $20,000.
 In 1953, the school was destroyed by a boiler explosion.
 The land it was on is currently the city hall parking lot.

 Photo of the third Elizabethtown High School building, 1958.
 This building was used from 1954 until 1971.

 The third building was built in late 1953.
 The building was located on 323 Morningside Dr. and was used until fall 1971.
 After Elizabethtown High School moved buildings, the old building was converted into a middle school, and named T.K.
 Stone Junior High (now T.K.
 Stone Middle School), in honor of Talton K. Stone, who served as superintendent from 1953 to 1971. during the time it was the EHS building.

 The fourth, and current building was built in 1971.
 It is located at 620 N Mulberry St.

-The original state of the fourth building was designed to have three hallways and a gymnasium and a commons area, in 2003 the commons area was extended, a fourth hallway, a science lab, and an auxiliary gym were added to the building in the 2003 renovation.
+The original state of the fourth building was designed to have three hallways and a gymnasium and a commons area, in 2005 the commons area was extended, a fourth hallway, a science lab, and an auxiliary gym were added to the building in the 2005 renovation.

-Education system

-The school starts at 8:00 A.M. and ends at 2:55 P.M.
-EHS runs on "period" scheduling.
-There are six 55-minute periods of class per day.
-Lunch is taken during fourth period and there are three rotations of lunch.
-There is a 25-minute advisory period in between third and fourth.
-There are four quarters in a school year.

-Students must acquire four credits before graduation.
-EHS is on the traditional semester class rotation where it stresses the mastery of basic skills.
-EHS offers the opportunity to seniors to take dual credit classes at Elizabethtown Community and Technical College.